 Utah Code § 58-37-3.6(1) establishes the following definitions relating to the exemption for possession or distribution of a cannabinoid product or expanded cannabinoid product pursuant to an approved study:

-When a person is engaged in any activity that is not part of a study, then THC concentrates are considered part of the plant cannabis sativa and, thus, result in traditional criminal charges associated with marijuana offenses.
-Under Utah Code § 58-37-8, THC concentrates can thus be graded as follows, depending on the amount involved in the alleged offense and the type of alleged activity:
+When a person is engaged in any activity that is not part of a study, then THC concentrates are considered part of the plant cannabis sativa and that will result in traditional criminal charges associated with marijuana offenses.
+Under Utah Code § 58-37-8, THC concentrates can be graded as follows, depending on the amount involved in the alleged offense and the type of alleged activity: